What Makes a Good Financial Model?

-The model should reflect key business assumptions directly without being over-built or cluttered with unneeded details.
-This will ensure the model remains truthful and represents reality, and that it is reasonable with previous data/ performance numbers, defensible assumptions, and a projected performance.
+The model should reflect key business assumptions directly, without being over-built or cluttered with unneeded details.
+This will ensure the model remains truthful and represents reality and that it is reasonable, with previous data/ performance numbers, defensible assumptions, and projected performance.

-The assumptions and conclusions must be very clearly conveyed within the model to ensure a favorable outcome.
+The assumptions and conclusions must be very clearly conveyed within the model.

 A good financial model will also be flexible.
-This is portrayed in both the design and technique as it must allow the model to be flexible in both the immediate term and adaptable in the longer term.
+This is portrayed in both the design and technique, as it must allow the model to be flexible in the immediate term and adaptable in the longer term.

-The model must have the ability to change with dynamic schedules – this grants model users the ability to plug various numbers into cash flow projections, depreciation schedules, debt service, inventory levels, the rate of inflation, etc. in order to run scenarios and make modifications over an extended period by different analysts.
-A good financial model should be able to be adjusted and manipulated in any field successfully.
+The model must have the ability to change with dynamic schedules.
+This grants model users the ability to plug various numbers into cash flow projections, depreciation schedules, debt service, inventory levels, the rate of inflation, etc., in order to run scenarios and make modifications over an extended period of time by different analysts.
+A good financial model should be able to be adjusted and manipulated in any field.
 The key to flexibility is simplicity.

 Lastly, a model must be easy-to-follow.
 In order to really get the most out of a model for both the analysts and the business owners, the entire model needs to be easy to read and follow.
 In other words, the model needs to make the complex look simple.